P2PHackClub/2019-website/src/missions/hackclubmeeting-1.md

 # Mission: Personal Website
 ## Making your first website from scratch.

 Are you ready, in the next hour, to walk out with your own personal website?!
+(If you make the coolest website, there might be **prizes**!
+More info on that next meeting.)

 **[It will look something like this.](https://707defenderofjustice--reemations.repl.co/)** (made by Reema!)